tabe/rhosa/README.md

 Each line of the following snippets shows an interactive 3D point plot.
 The f1 and f2 axis represent normalized frequencies in unit cycles/sample of range \[0, 1).
-While the modulus (or the absolute value) of the estimated complex values is plotted in the left side, the argument (or the angle) of them is in the right.
+While the modulus (or the absolute value) of the estimated complex values is plotted on the left side, the argument (or the angle) of them is on the right.
 A red point in the both sides indicates the higher absoute value than 1.

 ``` r